On the Visibility of Alternating +Achiral Knots: The knots of Dasbach-Hougardy and Stoimenow

-Therefore there are 6 DH-knots with $c \leq 16$.
+So there are six DH-knots with $c \leq 16$.
 These knots were listed by Alexander Stoimenow in \cite{stoi} as knots for which no projection is known to be achiral.
 The method we present provides for each of these six knots a non-minimal achiral projection.

-\\ Fig. 24 illustrates our procedure applied on the original Dasbach-Hougardy knot. .
+Fig. 25 illustrates our procedure applied to the original Dasbach-Hougardy knot with a cross-plumbing of 3 twisted bands.

-It is clear that there exist DH-knots for every even crossing number $\geq 14$.
-Moreover if one requires the tangles $F_i$ to be rational, an exhaustive list can be obtained.
-Alexander Stoimenow has also listed in \cite{stoi} four +achiral knots for which no achiral projection is known.
-However they are non alternating and hence our method cannot be used.
-Apparently, the existence of an achiral projection for these knots is still unknown. \\ By Knotscape, these knots are only +achiral with order equal to 4.
+It is clear that there are DH-knots for every even crossing number $\geq 14$.
+Moreover if one requires that the tangles $F_i$ be rational, an exhaustive list can be obtained.
+Alexander Stoimenow also listed in \cite{stoi} four +achiral knots for which no achiral projection is known.
+However they are not alternating and therefore our method cannot be used.
+Apparently, the existence pf an achiral projection for these knots is still unknown.
+By Knotscape, these knots are only +achiral with order equal to 4.